pratikshasaptale2004-sudo/ptuuu-demo/README.md

 # ptuuu-demo
-This is my first Repositary.
+This is my first git Repositary.
 1st